voxeet/comms-sdk-unreal/docs/docs/Intro.md

 title: Intro
 ---

-# Dolby.io Virtual World plugin for Unreal Engine
+# Dolby.io Virtual Worlds plugin for Unreal Engine
-With the Dolby.io Virtual World plugin for Unreal Engine, you can easily integrate [Dolby.io](https://dolby.io) Spatial Audio, powered by Dolby Atmos technology into your virtual world applications.
+With the Dolby.io Virtual Worlds plugin for Unreal Engine, you can easily integrate [Dolby.io](https://dolby.io) Spatial Audio, powered by Dolby Atmos technology into your virtual world applications.

 ## Supported platforms
 The plugin is compatible with the following operating systems: